-Prerequisite: Any one of the following, or articulated equivalent, completed within the past two years: C or better (or CR) in MATH 82 OR qualified placement test score (50 or greater in the COMPASS Algebra placement domain).
+Prerequisite: Any one of the following, or an articulated equivalent, within the past two years: C or better (or CR) in MATH 75, OR C or better (or CR) in MATH 82, OR appropriate placement, OR concurrent enrollment in MATH 78.
+Rec Prep: English skills at the high school Common Core level.